McHiggins/yt-comment-scraper/README.md

 ## Usage

 1. Get a Google-API-Key and safe it to the config.yaml file.
+2. Install all the requirements.txt
-2. Get a video_id or playlist_id and start fetching data via the youtubecomment_grabber() or channellist_grabber().
+3. Get a video_id or playlist_id and start fetching data via the youtubecomment_grabber() or channellist_grabber().
-3. This will save you a dataframe with all the comments and it's meta-data to a .csv-file or all the video_ids from a specified playlist.
+4. This will save you a dataframe with all the comments and it's meta-data to a .csv-file or all the video_ids from a specified playlist.